jenningsanderson/overturemaps-workshop/README.md

     north_limit=49.461126
     ```

+    (I recommend a smaller bounding box, like just a small city or neighborhood for now so you're not working with a lot of data in the example).

 2. A basic places query looks like this:

     ```sql
     SELECT
         id,
         names.primary as name,
+        confidence,
         geometry
     FROM read_parquet('s3://overturemaps-us-west-2/release/2024-09-18.0/theme=places/type=place/*', filename=true, hive_partitioning=1)
     WHERE